Subject Source: Library of Congress Subject Headings

 Scope and Contents Diaries, personal correspondence, and genealogy, 1900-1979, concerning Louise Alberta West Galt (b.
 1876) and Howard Spilman Galt (1872-1948), who were missionaries to China between approximately 1899-1940, and their daughter Mable Mildred Galt (b.
 1900), a social worker and minister's wife living in the United States.
 Of special interest is the diary of Louise A. W. Galt written during the summer of 1900 during the siege of Peking during the Boxer Rebellion.
 The relationship of...

 Found in: Special Collections Research Center / Galt Papers (V)

 Identifier: 01/Mss.
 Acc.
 2002.50

 Scope and Contents

 Approximately fifty record storage boxes of Carl Neprud (1889-1976), U.S. government official, consultant in the Far East, personal and professional papers relating to his years in China primarily from the mid 1920s through the 1940s.
 Includes some material on the Nixon era.

 Alfred Tingle Letters to Lillian Tingle

 Identifier: SC 01592

-Scope and Contents Eight letters from brother in Tientsin, China to his sister in Oregon.
+Scope and Contents Eight letters from brother in Tientsin, China to his sister in Oregon, both of whom expatriated from Britain.
 Both were British ex-patriots.
 Alfred was a chemist and working for the Imperial Chinese Mint at the time of this letters.
 Lillian was a food columnist for the Oregonian newspaper.
-Alfred writes about current events in his area, the ousting of all of the Japanese from his region, activities in neighboring Afghanistan, work progress, some of his publications in scientific journals, and of his charge, a small girl whom he...
+Alfred writes about current events in his area, the ousting of all of the Japanese from his region, activities in Afghanistan, work progress, some of his publications in scientific journals, and of his...